The identity standards guide provides an overview of the Southern State Community College official identity.

 The Director of Public Relations develops relationships with key media contacts and works with them to identify important Southern State information and events that may be noteworthy to the general public.

 The media contacts determine what is "news" and what is not.
-Unlike paid advertising, the Communications Department has little to no control over what the media choose to print or broadcast.
+Unlike paid advertising, Communications has little to no control over what the media choose to print or broadcast.

 The Director of Public Relations implements a media relations strategy which includes the development of press releases and photo opportunities planned around key news and events happening on campus.
 It is critical that all media relations be coordinated through the Director of Public Relations.
 Please do not contact the media on your own.